aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 - `2024-25_gameLogFrame.csv`
 - `2024-25_nbaHomeWinLossModelDataSet.csv`

+### Running the Model Training and Optimization Script
 To train the machine learning model and evaluate its performance, run the following command after specifying the model type in the main function:

 ```bash